 1. the general information about the Rhodes Scholarships,

 2. the selection criteria that apply in all Rhodes constituencies, and then

-3. the application criteria specific to Pakistan and application form.
+3. the application criteria specific to Pakistan (revised 3 July 2016)

 There are FAQs which are applicable to all applicants.

-The selection committee typically meet in Lahore or Islamabad before December, and the Rhodes Trust will pay travel expenses for those candidates who are summoned to interview.
+The selection committee typically meet in Lahore or Islamabad before December, and the Rhodes Trust will pay travel expenses for those candidates who are invited to interview.

 National Secretary for Pakistan:

 Mr Babar Sattar